Anthony Pantazopoulos

-Anthony Pantazopoulos (Άντονι Πανταζόπουλος, /el/; born 22 April 2003) is an Australian soccer player who plays as a centre back for A-League club Western Sydney Wanderers.
+Anthony Pantazopoulos (Άντονι Πανταζόπουλος, /el/; born 22 April 2003) is an Australian soccer player who plays as a central defender for A-League club Western Sydney Wanderers.

 Career

 Oakleigh Cannons

 Pantazopolous spent 11 years as a youth player at Brunswick City being inspired by his father, who was a player for Port Melbourne SC.
-Pantazopolous started his senior career at Oakleigh Cannons, with his debut coming in 2022.
+Pantazopolous started his senior career at Oakleigh Cannons, with his debut coming in 2021.
 He primarily played as a left back due to his athleticism.

 Western Sydney Wanderers

 Pantazopolous joined Western Sydney Wanderers on 5 July 2023 from Oakleigh Cannons, where he had won the Victorian National Premier League and Community Shield.
 Pantazopolous was handed his debut by Marko Rudan on the 3rd November, 2023 against Western United in a 5–0 win, alongside fellow recent recruits Dylan Scicluna and Oscar Priestman, replacing captain Marcelo.
 He made 26 appearances in the 2024–25 A-League season, scoring two goals.
 He impressed in his debut season, particularly with his ball-striking and physical attributes and has been praised by commentators such as Andy Harper and his team-mates, specifically Juan Mata, being compared to former Socceroo, Sasa Ognenovski.

 He extended his contract for a further two years on 7 March 2025, with the club stating that the new contract was, "Marking a breakout campaign where he showcased his composure, versatility, and defensive strength."